-Are creative people more likely to be crazy?
+Yes, science shows creative people are more likely to be crazy

 Fiction writers are 10 times more likely to be bipolar.
 In poets it’s 40 times more likely.